Welcome to the BT Wales website

 The communications industry is one of continual change and BT is barely recognisable as the company it was several years ago.
-We were primarily a UK lines and calls business; today we are offering communications possibilities that no one had even thought of back then to customers in 170 countries.
+From being primarily a UK lines and calls business we have become the enabler of ground breaking technologies through our investment in fibre both for the corporate market and SMEs and consumers.
+Our own investment in innovation goes from strength to strength.
+Our services offer communications possibilities that no one had even thought of back in 1996 when I joined BT let alone that we would be offering those services to customers in 170 countries.

-The telecommunications world is changing rapidly and business, government and the people of Wales need to be aware of new developments and the potential they hold for improving our prosperity and our quality of life.
+The telecommunications world is changing rapidly and business, government and the people of Wales need to be aware of new developments and the potential they hold for increasing our prosperity and improving our quality of life.

 We in BT Cymru/Wales are able to celebrate a number of notable successes over recent years.